Ellipse Area Calculator

 What if a = b?

 When both axes are equal, the ellipse is a circle.
 The formula A = π × a × b becomes A = π × r², which is the standard circle area formula.
-You can also use our dedicated circle calculator for that case.
+You can also use the dedicated circle calculator for that case.

 Does it matter which axis is a and which is b?

-No — the formula π × a × b is symmetric, so the result is the same regardless of which axis you label a or b.
+No. The formula π × a × b is symmetric, so the result is the same regardless of which axis you label a or b.

 What units are used?